AU-Biocommons/genome-annotation/ansible/playbooks/README.md

         This will be used to protect the apollo application from being commandeered between when apollo is created and when the admin account is registered via the UI Note that the password can be changed to something more permanent on first login.
         `--extra-vars="apollo_admin_password=<APOLLO-ADMIN-USER_PASSWORD>"`
     2. Requires use of `--limit` to select which host group defined in inventory file will be the target and to make sure this runs for __only one__ server/host at a time
-    3. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group
+    4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
-    4. Requires the custom host name to `apollo_subdomain_name=<CUSTOM>` to be defined in the inventory file for the host group
+    5. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group.
+This should be `999` if `target_environment=test`.
-    5. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
+    6. Requires the custom host name to `apollo_subdomain_name=<CUSTOM>` to be defined in the inventory file for the host group

-   Please see **`prod`** command example below:
+   Please see command example below:
     ```
     ansible-playbook playbook-apollo-ubuntu20-combined-2.yml --extra-vars="apollo_admin_password=<APOLLO-ADMIN-USER_PASSWORD>" --limit newapollovms
     ```

-   Please see **`test`** command example below **`Note that some additional variables come from the inventory file like "target_dev_domain" and "target_dev_short_machine_name."`** These are required because test vm does not comply with naming convetion of production apollo vms and are used to override values that are derived in the playbook run.
-In example when `apollo_instance_number=999` then `apollo-999` would be the derived machine name and it's overriden to `ubuntu20test`:
+6. **playbook-apollo-ubuntu20-monitor.yml**
+   1. Run monitor playbook to add a new apollo VM to Nagios and Grafana monitoring
+   2. Modify `monitorservervms` host list in inventory file if required (currently should have only one host which is `apollo-monitor.genome.edu.au`)
+   3. Requires use of `--limit` to select which host group defined in inventory file will be the target. **`Note that currently there is only one host/group defined in inventory file`** because there is only one monitoring server therefore both prod and test will run on the same vm
+   4. Requires environment variable `target_environment=<prod or test>` to be defined in the inventory file for the host group
+   5. Requires the apollo instance number `apollo_instance_number=<N>` to be defined in the inventory file for the host group.
+This should be `999` if `target_environment=test`.
+   6. Requires environment variable `private_ip=192.168.0.<N>` to be defined in the inventory file for the apollo VM

+   Please see example inventory configuration below:
     ```
+    [monitorservervms]
+    apollo-monitor.genome.edu.au

+    [monitorservervms:vars]
+    ansible_user=centos
+    admin_group=wheel
+    #target_environment=prod
+    #private_ip=192.168.0.N
+    #apollo_instance_number=X
+    target_environment=test
+    private_ip=192.168.0.78
+    apollo_instance_number=999
+    ```

+   Please see command below:
+    ```
-    ansible-playbook playbook-apollo-ubuntu20-combined-2.yml --extra-vars="apollo_admin_password=<APOLLO-ADMIN-USER_PASSWORD>" --limit ubuntu20testvms
+   ansible-playbook playbook-apollo-ubuntu20-monitor.yml --limit monitorservervms
     ```

 # How to create/modify Ansible Roles